loveencounterflow/intertype/README.md

 record type's ISA method will return `true` only when each member ISA method has returned `true`, and testing will stop and return `false` as soon as the first non-conformant field has been encountered, if any.

-Furthermore, in case the declaration doesn't specify an explicit value for `$isa`, that property will implicitly be configured to test whether the respective value can have properties at all.
-When the record type's explicit or implicit ISA method has returned `true` for a given type `t` and value `x`, testing will then proceed to retrieve the user properties of the the type's declaration that spell out each field's name and the field's ISA method; the field name is then used to retrieve the value's field value as `field_value = x[ field_name ]`; this `field_value` is then passed into the field's `$isa` function.
+Furthermore, in case a record type's declaration doesn't set `$isa` explicitly, an implicit check will be performed to test whether the tested value is an object.
+When the record type's explicit or implicit ISA method has returned `true` for a given type `t` and value `x`, testing will then proceed to retrieve the user properties of the the type's declaration that spell out each field's name and the field's ISA method;
+the field name is then used to retrieve the value's field value as `field_value = x[ field_name ]`; this `field_value` is then passed into the field's `$isa` function.

 For example, to declare a `temperature` datatype, one could stipulate: